-Allison S. Dyer is a senior counsel in the Atlanta office and a member of Holland & Knight's Financial Services and Public Finance Teams.
+Allison S. Dyer is a partner in the Atlanta office and a member of Holland & Knight's Financial Services and Public Finance Teams.
 Ms. Dyer's practice focuses on public finance transactions for multifamily housing, nonprofit hospitals, educational institutions and local governments.
 In addition, she has extensive experience with economic development and public-private partnership (P3) transactions.

 Ms. Dyer routinely serves as bond counsel for affordable housing transactions and has a deep understanding of federal and state laws, including tax law, involved in structuring such transactions.
 In addition, Ms. Dyer frequently represents financial institutions providing debt financing on tax-exempt and conventional low-income housing tax credit (LIHTC) projects throughout the United States.

 Representative Transactions – Bond Counsel

 - Served as bond counsel in 2020 for a $75 million financing of a scattered-site multifamily housing acquisition and rehabilitation project in Savannah, Georgia, with a direct purchase construction to permanent tax-exempt loan structure

 - Served as bond counsel in 2020 for a $21.28 million financing of a multifamily housing development in Lawrenceville, Georgia, with a Freddie Mac tax-exempt loan structure

 - Served as bond counsel in 2019 for an $8.5 million financing of a multifamily housing development in Brunswick, Georgia, with a publicly offered Fannie Mae Tax-Exempt Bond (M.TEB) structure and a subordinate direct-purchase loan